 Service sector can help achieve target of USD 5 tn GDP:Goyal

-According to Goyal, India needs to move beyond Business Process Outsourcing and work towards adopting new age technologies such as artificial intelligence, block chain, machine learning and engage with the rest of the world on equal terms.
-The three-day event has been organised by the Ministry of Commerce and Industries, Karnataka government, Services Export Promotion Council and the Confederation of Indian Industry..
+According to Goyal, India needs to move beyond Business Process Outsourcing and work towards adopting new-age technologies such as artificial intelligence, blockchain, machine learning and engage with the rest of the world on equal terms.
+The three-day event has been organized by the Ministry of Commerce and Industries, Karnataka government, Services Export Promotion Council and the Confederation of Indian Industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)